-Incorporating both “high-tech” and “high-touch” elements into public engagement strategies enables governments and government organizations to provide a high level of service to diverse audiences.
-This integrated approach has been adopted by many government organizations, and recent technological advancements are making it easier than ever to use this method of public engagement.
+Incorporating both “high-tech” and “high-touch” elements into public engagement strategies enables governments and government organizations to provide a high level of service to diverse audiences, and recent technological advancements are making it easier than ever to use this method of public engagement.

 The Town of Smyrna’s August 2012 Design Week, is a good example of an integrated approach to to public engagement.
 Planners gathered data, made forecasts, and promoted early input with traditional PR, flyers, and online publicity.
 Next, online surveys and stakeholder interviews collected citizen input on a new community vision statement and proposal revisions.
 Finally, during the five-day charrette, residents and planners collaborated, discussed pros and cons, identified potential solutions, and finalized the plan.